ilyasergey/YSC4231/source/week-11-races.rst

 a tentative solution on how they could be fixed.
 If the races cannot be fixed easily (e.g., just by declaring a Java method as ``synchronized``), outline your ideas on what prevents one from doing so.
-The result of your project should a PDF document that contains:
+The result of your project should a be PDF document that contains:

 * A short report on the chosen Java projects.
 For instance, which parts of the projects utilise concurrency, and why do you think it